Vineetsridhar/Impression/README.md

 - Because Heroku takes a while to start up on the first launch, when the application is first launched, it might take a while to actually respond

 # Setup

+### Clone the Repo
+1. In your desired directory run the command `git clone https://github.com/Impression-App/Impression.git`

-NOTE: This was needed for me on `Ubuntu Linux`, proceed with caution.
+NOTE: The steps below were needed for on `Ubuntu Linux` and may not be needed for everyone, proceed with caution.
 May ignore these steps if you have the latest versions of `node` and `npm` working.

 1. Run the commands `node -v` and `npm -v` to verify you have the latest versions of node and npm installed.
 If not updated, update with the commands `npm install -g npm`.
    NOTE: The app may not run without up to date `node` and `npm` versions.
 App is confirmed to run on `node v10.23.0` and `npm 6.14.8`